From "just purchase this" to structure: How AI is revolutionizing the specification of requirements

 - How many of them need to be reworked manually?

-👉 The difference between incoming demands and the RFQ issued in a system-compatible manner is a good indicator of efficiency losses.
+👉 The difference between incoming requirements and RFQs submitted to the system is a good indicator of efficiency losses.

 2. Check the rate of direct awardings below the value limit